EA forms new studio Full Circle to revive Skate franchise

 EA has established a new studio in Canada to revive the Skate franchise.
 The new opening is called Full Circle and is based in Vancouver, although a blurb on the studio website indicates it'll work in tandem with teams around the globe.

-The fledgling studio has been tasked with pulling the Stake franchise out of limbo after over 13 years, with the last main entry in the popular stakeboarding franchise, Stake 3, launching all the way back in October 2007.
+The fledgling studio has been tasked with pulling the Skake franchise out of limbo after over 11 years, with the last main entry in the popular skakeboarding franchise, Skake 3, launching all the way back in 2010.

 EA confirmed a new Skate title was in development last year at E3 2020, but now we know who'll be overseeing production.